 The Greenway is a favorite for Boston families, and for good reason.
-With fountains, a carousel, hundreds of flowers all around, it’s the perfect spot for a springtime stroll.
-From Chinatown’s bamboo garden to the wildflower meadows filled with black-eyed Susans, you’ll be sure to catch some blooms here starting in April and continuing throughout he spring and summer seasons.
+With fountains, a carousel, 18 food trucks, and hundreds of flowers all around, it’s the perfect spot for a springtime stroll.
+From Chinatown’s bamboo garden to the wildflower meadows filled with black-eyed Susans, you’ll be sure to catch some blooms here starting in April and continuing throughout the spring and summer seasons.

 7. Arnold Arboretum

 Harvard’s beloved Arnold Arboretum has a beautiful selection of trees year-round, but it’s most popular in early May when the lilacs bloom near the path on Bussey Hill.
 Their annual Lilac Sunday always falls on Mother’s Day (which is May 8 this year), and it’s a gorgeous display of springtime blooms.

 Find it at 125 Arborway, Boston, MA.

 Boston’s Beacon Hill neighborhood hosts a tour once a year of the houses’ gardens, and the Hidden Gardens tour is set to return this year on May 18.
 Whether rain or shine, you’ll have access to see the fabulous private gardens of the Beacon Hill Garden Club, and they’re certainly a sight to behold.